MikaelFangel/AwesomeScripts/README.md

 ### Dependencies:
  - ghostscript

-## gitpolite.sh
+## git-polite
-### ⚠️ WARNING ⚠️
-This is still being worked on and is therefore subject to change!

-### Description:
-This script helps to create detailed commits where you properly acknowledge co-authors who have been a part of this commit.
+A git sub-command that helps to create detailed commits where you properly acknowledge co-authors who have been a part of this commit.

 ### Installation:
 Place the script file in you $PATH and then git will find it and add it as a subcommand.